Phobos- Engineering Room

 First, The Gallery

 Some early renders.
-These were before I ventured into more “natural lighting”
+These were before I ventured into more “natural lighting.”

-Lower (Main) level at the intermix shaft juncture
+Lower (Main) level at the intermix shaft juncture looking forward.

-Upper level where the intermix shaft which feeds the impulse engine.
-The portion of the shaft which feeds the warp nacelle is visible to the left.
+Upper level where the intermix shaft feeds into the impulse engine.
+The portion of the shaft which feeds the warp nacelle is visible breaking above deck to the left.
+Everything is illuminated by the elements within the image.

 More detailing complete

-Warp intermix shaft is visible below on the main level.
+From here, the warp intermix shaft is visible below on the main level.
 Also, you can finally see the shape of the large toroid structure that surrounds the impulse deflection crystal.
 Design elements are finally settling into place.

-Access to a maintenance tunnel and computer monitors.
+Access to maintenance tunnel and computer monitors.
 Note the toroid is definitely more obvious from this angle.

 Early WIP shot of the maintenance tunnel.
 I’ll eventually place a hatch at the end of the tube.
 It will lead to a section dedicated to impulse engine maintenance.